 Red Margin Bamboo

-- Taller screening abilities that most hardy species.
+- Taller screening abilities than most hardy species.

 - One of the fastest growing bamboos.

 Once you enter your zip code below, we can provide recommendations just for you!